Theromster/Javascript-project/README.md

 # Javascript-project
-this is just a demo for a prooject of mine
+this is just a demo for a project of mine